-I have been copyediting fiction and popular nonfiction (memoir, travel) since 2001 for Perseus Books, Counterpoint, Alyson Books, and Skyhorse.
+I have been copyediting fiction and popular nonfiction (memoirs, travel) since 2001 for Berkley Books, Seal Press, Counterpoint, Alyson Books, and Skyhorse.
 I started out editing academic nonfiction for local presses in Colorado.

 Selected manuscripts for consideration by FC2 directors; reduced manuscript backlog.